RahulKumar208/playwright-e2e-manual-automation-qa-demo/manual-testing.md

 - **Tested On**: Chrome (Windows 11), Firefox (MacOS), Safari (iPhone 12)
 - **Priority**: Medium (Reason: Not a functional failure, but confusing for users.
 Lack of feedback may lead users to think the search is broken.)
 - **ScreenShot**: wrong-search.png

+### Bug 6: Sort Tag Only Sorts Items Page-Wise, Not Across Entire Dataset.
+- **Steps to Reproduce**:
+  1. Open the page and select sort dropdown and choose an option like Rating, Author, Titile etc
+  2. Observe the sorting results across pages
+- **Expected**:
+    - Sorting should apply to the **entire dataset**, not just the current page.
+    - When sorting "Title A-Z", the first page should show the alphabetically earliest titles globally.
+- **Actual**:
+    - Sorting only affects the current page of books.
+    - When moving to the next page, the sort order resets or behaves inconsistently
+- **Tested On**: Chrome (Windows), Safari (iPhone)
+- **Priority**: High  (Reason: Sorting is a key usability feature.
+Partial sorting creates confusion and limits the usefulness of browsing large collections.)
+- **ScreenShot**: Books-are-invisible.png